 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-The Roanoke Valley Greenway Commission's deferred outflow of resources is comprised of contributions to the pension plan made during the current year and subsequent to the net pension liability measurement date, which will be recognized as a reduction of the net pension liability next fiscal year.
-For more detailed information on these items, please refer to the pension note.
+The Commission has one item that qualifies for reporting in the category.
+It is comprised of certain items related to the measurement of the net pension liability and net OPEB liability and contributions to the pension and OPEB plans made during the current year and subsequent to the net pension liability and net OPEB liability measurement date.
+For more detailed information on these items, please refer to the related notes.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-Certain items related to the measurement of the net pension liability are reported as deferred inflows of resources.
-These include differences between expected and actual experience, change in assumptions, and the net difference between projected and actual earnings on pension plan investments.
-For more detailed information on these items, please refer to the pension note.
+The Commission has one type of item that qualifies for reporting in this category.
+Certain items related to the measurement of the net pension liability and net OPEB liability are reported as deferred inflows of resources.
+For more detailed information on these items, please refer to the related notes.